How to Build Amazon FBA Business in 7 Steps in 2023

 Step 2.
 Setting up as an Amazon Seller

 If you’re taking Amazon seriously then I would recommend going for a Professional account.
-You have access to Amazon’s advertising platform with the Professional account and it can be a very powerful tool to generate sales for a new product.
+You have access to Amazon’s advertising platform with a Professional account and it can be a very powerful tool to generate sales for a new product.

 While this type of account comes with a $39.99 subscription fee each month, it doesn’t include the $0.99 charge you have to pay for every sale when you have an Individual account.
 That means if you sell more than 40 products a month you actually save money with a Professional account.